API Explorer

 - Click "Launch API Explorer" to open it in a separate tab.

-The Configuration Center is available in our pre-production and production environment and publicly to anyone after signing-up for a sandbox account Inside the Configuration Center, you can already select the merchant ID for which you want to use the API Explorer.
+The Configuration Center is available in our pre-production and production environment and publicly to anyone after signing-up for a sandbox account.
+Inside the Configuration Center, you can already select the merchant ID for which you want to use the API Explorer.
 Please note that each merchant ID has it's own configuration in terms of products and services.

 How to use the API Explorer

-Merchant ID selection
+Select your Merchant ID

-The Request Builder is a powerful feature that automatically generates API requests based on your selected features, configuration and selected endpoint.
-It intelligently adapts the available options based on your merchant configuration and the chosen endpoint, ensuring you only see relevant features that are enabled for your account.
-The builder validates your selections in real-time and automatically formats the JSON request with all required fields, optional parameters, and proper syntax.
+The Request Builder is a powerful feature that automatically generates API requests based on your selected features, configuration, and selected endpoint.
+It adapts the available options based on your merchant configuration and the chosen endpoint, ensuring you only see relevant features that are enabled for your account.
+The builder validates your selections in real-time, and automatically formats the JSON request with all required fields, optional parameters, and proper syntax.
 This eliminates common integration errors and reduces development time by removing the need to manually construct complex API requests.

-First, select an endpoint from the dropdown menu.
+To start your request, select an endpoint from the dropdown menu.

-When selecting an endpoint, the Request Builder dynamically updates the feature selection panel to show only compatible options.
-For example, choosing the Create Hosted Checkout endpoint will show relevant features like 3D Secure, Card-on-File, and tokenization options, while hiding features that don't apply to that specific endpoint.
+After you select an endpoint, the Request Builder updates the feature selection panel to show only compatible options.
+For example, selecting the Create Hosted Checkout endpoint displays relevant features such as 3D Secure, Card-on-File, and tokenization options.
+The builder also enforces feature dependencies—if you select recurring payments, it automatically includes required recurring-specific fields in the request.

-The builder also enforces dependencies between features - if you select recurring payments, it will automatically include necessary recurring-specific fields in the request.
-The generated requests are pre-validated against our API specifications to ensure they meet all technical requirements before submission.
-This includes proper formatting of amounts, dates, and references, as well as inclusion of mandatory fields based on your selected payment method and features.
-You can further customize the generated request by adjusting individual parameters in the request body, making it a flexible tool for both basic and advanced integration scenarios.
+The generated request is validated with API specifications to ensure proper formatting of amounts, dates, and references, as well as inclusion of mandatory fields based on your selected payment method and features.
+You can customize any parameter in the request body before submission.

 Alternatively, you can skip the feature selection and manually type your own API request in the body section, to validate if it works as desired.